jjmccollum/context-sbl/README.md

 - `@thesis`: An unpublished dissertation or thesis (§6.3.5).
 Required fields are `author` (referring to a proper author), `title`, `institution` (the name of the school where the thesis was undertaken), and `type` (assumed to be the name of another thesis category, like "mastersthesis" or "phdthesis").
 Typically, the `date` field will accompany the `institution` field, but they are not required.
 - `@mastersthesis`: An unpublished Master's thesis (§6.3.5).
 Identical to `@thesis` with `type=mastersthesis`.
 - `@phdthesis`: An unpublished PhD dissertation (§6.3.5).
 Identical to `@thesis` with `type=phdthesis`.
+- `@unpublished`: An unpublished work of some other form.
+Required fields are `author` (referring to a proper author, an editor, or a responsible organization), `title`, and `note` (ideally explaining how the work has been made available).
 - `@online`: A document published online with no print counterpart (§6.4.13), an online database (§6.4.14), or a website or blog entry (§6.4.15).
 The only required field is `title`, although typically `doi` or `url` is included.
+- `@electronic`: Legacy alias of `@online`.
+Note that per §6.4.12, works on electronic media (such as CD-ROMs) that have a counterpart in part should just be cited as the print counterpart.

 Other basic `biblatex` entry types, such as `@unpublished`, `@electronic`, and `@misc`, are also supported, although they should only be used if the entry does not fit into a more specific category.
 A relational diagram between the categories is shown below.